openrewrite/rewrite-docs/getting-started/recipe-development-environment.md

 * src/test/java - Recipe tests in Java
 * src/test/kotlin - Recipe tests in Kotlin

-With this project setup is complete and you are ready to move on to authoring a Recipe!
+Project setup is complete.
+You are ready to move on to authoring a Recipe!

 ## Recipe Distribution